jeskodes/milestone-project-1-jesk/README.md

 - Alt text
 - Carousels - issues with accessibility.
 - Adding images in CSS using urls not great for accessibility.
-- Using bootstrap/css to hide sections to make responsive rather than media queries.
+- Using Bootstrap/css to hide sections to make responsive rather than media queries.
-- Drawbacks of using bootstrap and mixing bootstrap with CSS.
+- Drawbacks of using Bootstrap and mixing Bootstrap with CSS.

 ### Configuration Testing:

 Responsive on different browsers and screen sizes.
 - google web dev tools.
 - Steps taken to mitigate problems that may arise with different screen sizes.
-- Using bootstrap in html to hide and reveal sections on different screen sizes.
+- Using Bootstrap in html to hide and reveal sections on different screen sizes.
 Use of rem rather than px.
 Use of flex.
 Getting images reponsive - set height xxx and width to auto.
 - Started from mobile friendly design accidentally, then changed to desktop friendly, then back again - did have to add in media query for max-width instead of min-width.
 In future would choose one!

 ## Deployment - see below for guidelines.